mauricio/mauricio.github.com/_posts/2014-02-09-foreman-and-environment-variables.md

 it isn't just for development, you can actually use it at your production environment as well.
 Once you're happy with your `Procfile`'s, you should go to the website and dig deeper into what else it can do to help you out.

+The source code for this example [is here](https://github.com/mauricio/foreman-example).